mapbender/mapbender-documentation/README.md

 ## How to participate

-To contribute to the documentation, first create a fork of this repository, implement your changes in it and then submit a pull request with your changes.
+To contribute to the documentation, first create a fork of this repository, then implement your changes in it and finally test the changes on your local machine.

 ```bash
   cd /mapbender-documentation/en/elements/basic # In your forked repo, let's assume that you want to create a docs page that is part of the Mapbender CoreBundle.
 Switch to the folder where you want to put your file.